Kristoff-Harris/Blockchain-Security-Learning-Resources/Defcon-Blockchain-Village-2020-Keynote.md

 - Delegated Proof Of Stake (DPoS) - you delegate a set of validators, and then entrust them to vote & produce a set of blocks

 SteemIt
-- Tron and a number of exchanges colluded to vote in a controlling set of validators.
+- Tron and a number of exchanges colluded to get a controlling stake  in the SteemIt blockchain.
 First of a kind DPoS attack
+- Once exchanges got a majority stake of delegated power, they were able to vote in a controlling set of validators.
+- With being able to set who the validators were, they effectively had full control over the protocol's consensus rules.
+- Then they pushed an updated node software that unfroze funds that were from the initial pre-mine, which gave tron the controlling asset in the system.
+They used this to be able to control the protocol indefinitely

 Delegation: